"Courageous. Writing and singing full-frontal."

 "Licity has a natural presence that touches all."— Ojai Valley Museum

-A singer-songwriter, spoken word artist, and lively, dynamic communicator—she is described by her fans as "fearless," and "a beacon of light."
+A singer-songwriter, spoken word artist, and lively, dynamic communicator—Licity is described by her fans as "fearless," and "a beacon of light."
 She is a unique and engaging force who turns each audience into a connected community.
 Her music penetrates our hearts and stays with us.
 Licity’s songs, stories, and generous, playful audience interaction deliver energy far beyond her presentation.
 Her passion becomes a part of us.

 Licity brings a philosophy of living open-hearted, courageously, in honor of our fears.
 She gives a lot of love.
 We are strengthened and held by Licity's gift for making the hard things simple and joyful.
 Calling herself an "imperfectionist," she relates to all our stumbles, stubbornness and stretches.

 "There is power in both Fear and Love.
 It's not a matter of wrong or right.
 It's a matter of honest awareness.
 We are all scared.
 We all want to be loved.
-Emotion can be a tool of change."— Licity
+Emotion is our most powerful tool of change."— Licity

 Licity's song “Sometimes” stems from coping in a family affected by mental illness.
 The story “The Hotel Room” shares her pilgrimage to her mother’s funeral, who died the same day her first album was completed.
 “Sorry” is a witty creative indictment of apology culture.
 "Just My Love" opens our hearts to accepting ourselves just as we are.
 Her songs and stories are mirrors that reflect our own deep fears and our great capacity to love.
 She connects to us all.